conduktor/conduktor-docs/docs/platform/configuration/memory-configuration.md

 GOVERNANCE_MEMORY_OPTS="-Xms1025m -Xmx5000"
 AUTHENTICATOR_MEMORY_OPTS="-Xms128m -Xmx512m"
 ```
-In this example we set around 8GB for Console, 5GB for Governance and 510MB for Authenticator leaving a safety marging of 2.5GB for other JVM memory pools and extra internal modules.
+In this example we set around 8GB for Console, 5GB for Governance and 510MB for Authenticator leaving a safety margin of 2.5GB for other JVM memory pools and extra internal modules.

 :::caution